MrBenGriffin/hex9/examples/examples.md

 This depends upon running the hh_heatmaps scripts beforehand!
 (see the hh_heatmaps set below).

+### ex0250_geotiff
+This is a nice toy that takes the CONUS land usage dataset, and, given a location in the US, generates the land usage as a hex-grid.
+It's stand-alone, and uses several tricks, including implementing an ad-hoc domain/projection.
+However, you will need osgeo and gdal to use it.
+This is still a toy - I have cut corners when it comes to octant seams, so New Orleans (at -90) is likely to fail, but it's not so hard to fix.

 ## ex4***
 These are poc, quick tests extracted from __main__ in the code.